syre-data/tutorials/intermediate/fireworks/README.md

 ```
 </details>

-If you're using an interpreter you can now run these commands and interact with your project.
+Let's also run these commands in an interpreter so we can interact with our project.
-Let's try it out by ensuring we are at the correct Container by printing out the name of the root Container of the database.
+To ensure we are at the correct Container we can print out the name of the root Container of the database.

+> **Note**
+> Code with a :mortar_board: above it is meant to be run in the interpreter only, not saved into the analysis file.

+:mortar_board:
 <details>
     <summary>Python</summary>